Dreaming of You

 All I Do Is Dream of You at Vinyl Record Memories.com

-This Dreaming of You classic old movies song was actually titled "All I Do is Dream of You," one of the really cute movie soundtrack songs from the 1952 movie "Singin' in the Rain."
+The song, Dreaming of You classic oldies, was actually titled "All I Do is Dream of You," one of the really cute movie soundtrack songs from the 1952 movie "Singin' in the Rain."

 I personally don't believe the magic of musicals during the golden age of Hollywood will ever be reproduced or challenged.
 These artists were just so talented.